AstroNuclPhysics ® Nuclear Physics - Astrophysics - Cosmology - Philosophy | Gravity, black holes and physics |

 The main weakness of Newton's theory of

-reflected immediately on other bodies, even
+immediately on other bodies, even very distant - gravity

 This assumption has proved to be

-phenomena of electromagnetic characterized ch and generalized in Einstein's
+electromagnetic phenomena and generalized in Einstein's

 special relativity (see §1.6 and 2.1).
 The need arose to modify Newton's